bjoernalbers/ansible-role-wildfly/README.md

 [![Build Status](https://travis-ci.org/bjoernalbers/ansible-role-wildfly.svg?branch=master)](https://travis-ci.org/bjoernalbers/ansible-role-wildfly)

-Install [WildFly Application Server](http://wildfly.org) along with OpenJDK on Ubuntu.
+Install [WildFly Application Server](http://wildfly.org) along with OpenJDK on Ubuntu / openSUSE.

-I've developed and tested with Ansible 2.2 on Ubuntu 16.04.
+I've developed and tested with Ansible 2.2 on Ubuntu 16.04 and openSUSE 13.
 Other versions should work as well (please let me know so that I can update the supported platforms!)